 The organisation is structured to facilitate effective and efficient decision-making with clear accountability.
-The roles of the Chairman and Chief Executive are not exercised by the same individual, with the responsibilities of each role formally defined in the Board's Terms of Reference.
+The roles of the Chairman and Chief Executive are not exercised by the same individual, with the responsibilities of each role formally direction to the business as a whole and is responsible for the long-term success of ESB.
+Decisions are made only after all appropriate information has been made available to Board Members, following due consideration of the risks identified through the risk management process and in the context of the Group-level Risk Appetite Statement.
+The Board constructively challenges and supports the development of proposals on strategy, which are then reviewed and approved by the Board.